The Cert Ed/PGCE/PgDipE is an Award of The University of Huddersfield, who are our collegiate partners and critical

 The Science Bit

 The course takes two years, very part time***.
 It’s your responsibility to secure 50 hours teaching (we don’t care at all whether this is paid or unpaid).
 Unfortunately we can’t provide placements for you on the grounds that if we can’t provide for all, we can’t provide for one.
 We view teaching very broadly: you may call it training, coaching, facilitation, workforce development, group work…if you’re in any doubt contact us.
 Whatever your work, it needs to be with people aged 14 and over.

 You’ll need a degree (any classification), broadly in your subject area, for PGCE or PgDipE – we do know that people change direction in their lives.
 You’ll need a subject qualification for Cert Ed too – there are many things this could be, so if you’re not sure please get in touch.
 You don’t need English and Maths qualifications at this stage, but if you don’t have them we’ll support you to get them whilst on-programme, because not having them will significantly hold you back in the job market.

 Please see here for CertEd/PGCE/PgDipE Dates 2018/19 and apply you can apply here.
 We are hoping to recruit two cohorts of students and we welcome cross-pollination between the two sets of dates.
-The fee is £3475 per year, which is in line with The University of Huddersfield’s charging policy and is fundable by Student Finance England: see here to apply for your loan.
-As well as the tuition fee, we also provide huge amounts of online support via our Community of Praxis, the services of a Digital Nurse and Academic Skills Nurse, regular Writing Bootcamps and Academic Skills Workshops, gorgeous surroundings and more belief in you than you can shake a stick at.
+The fee is £3585 per year, which is in line with The University of Huddersfield’s charging policy and is fundable by Student Finance England: see here to apply for your loan.
+As well as the tuition fee, we also provide huge amounts of online support via our Community of Praxis, regular Writing Bootcamps and Academic & Digital Skills Workshops, gorgeous surroundings and more belief in you than you can shake a stick at.

 Although we are a residential College, this programme isn’t funded residentially, though you are welcome to stay overnight with us for a (very) reasonable fee.
 We also have a lovely dining room and all the affordances of a modernised stately home, including great views.